spencer-hanson/MazeGenerator/README.md

-# GeneticMaze
+# Maze Generator
 <img src="media/MazeGUI.gif" />
 <br />
 <hr />

-##There are 3 programs to the Genetic Maze Project:
+##There are 2 parts to the Maze Generation Project:

 ####1.
 MazeGen
 * Generates a maze given size of maze, can save to file and/or print to console